-The Audit Committee of the Board is comprised of three independent directors as required by the listing standards of the National Association of Securities Dealers Automated Quotation System ("Nasdaq").
+The Audit Committee of the Board is comprised of three Independent Directors as required by the listing standards of the Nasdaq Stock Market.
 The Audit Committee operates pursuant to a written charter adopted by the Board, a copy of which was attached to the proxy statement for the 2001 annual meeting of stockholders.

 The role of the Audit Committee is to oversee the Company's financial reporting process on behalf of the Board.
+The Audit Committee reviews and supervises the Company's financial controls, including the selection of the Company's independent public accountants, reviews the Company's books and accounts, meets with the Company's officers regarding the Company's financial controls, acts upon recommendations of the Company's independent public accountants and takes further actions as the Audit Committee deems necessary to complete an audit of the Company's books and accounts.
 Management of the Company has the primary responsibility for the Company's financial statements as well as the Company's financial reporting process, accounting principles and internal controls.
 The Company's independent public accountants are responsible for performing an audit of the Company's financial statements and expressing an opinion as to the conformity of such financial statements with generally accepted accounting principles.

 In this context, the Audit Committee has reviewed and discussed the audited financial statements of the Company as of and for the year ended December 31, 2001 with management and the Company's independent public accountants.
-The Audit Committee has discussed with the Company's independent public accountants the matters required to be discussed by Statement on Auditing Standards No. 61 (Communication with Audit Committee), as currently in effect.
-In addition, the Audit Committee has received the written disclosures and the letter from the Company's independent public accountants required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committee), as currently in effect, and it has discussed with the Company's independent public accountants their independence from the Company.
+The Audit Committee has discussed with the Company's independent public accountants the matters required to be discussed by Statement on Auditing Standards No. 61 (Communication with Audit Committees), as currently in effect.
+In addition, the Audit Committee has received the written disclosures and the letter from the Company's independent public accountants required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees), as currently in effect, and it has discussed with the Company's independent public accountants their independence from the Company.
 The Audit Committee has also considered whether the independent accountants' provision of non-audit services to the Company is compatible with maintaining the independent public accountants' independence.